ATL Skills: A Teacher's Guide Beyond the IB

 In recent years, education has shifted from focusing solely on generic skills to embracing approaches that integrate both individual skill development and subject-specific knowledge.
 This balance ensures that learning remains complete, developing not just academic achievement but also the attributes of the Learner Profile, qualities that prepare students to engage meaningfully with local, national, and global communities.

-In this article, we will explore the ATL Skills within the Primary Years Program (PYP), delving into how these skills, paired with the Learner Profile, helps students to thrive in inquiry-based learning environments.
+The ATL Skills within the Primary Years Programme (PYP), exploring how these skills, paired with the Learner Profile, helps students to thrive in inquiry-based learning environments.
 By adopting the ATL Skills framework, schools can create enriched activities that guide students in becoming adaptable, reflective, and lifelong learners.

 Approaches to Learning Skills are foundational to the IB's focus on equipping students with transferable learning strategies that transcend individual disciplines.
 For teachers new to the IB, understanding how to teach ATLs effectively involves recognising their cross-disciplinary nature and embedding them smoothly into lesson design.